Faulty safety doors at Bronx high-rise were repeatedly flagged before deadly fire, officials say

 Adams told reporters that the building had “no outstanding violations” related to a lack of heat.
 He reminded people in interviews Monday that space heaters are “operated every day safely in this city, and we want people to continue to follow the instructions that come with the space heaters so they can be used correctly.”

 Residents at the high-rise have started to speak out about the safety doors in the building.
-Though the building was equipped with self-closing doors and smoke alarms, some residents at 333 East 181st Street said they initially ignored the alarms over the weekend because they have been so common.
+Though the building was equipped with self-closing doors and smoke alarms, some residents at 333 E. 181st St. said they initially ignored the alarms over the weekend because they have been so common.

 Karen Dejesus, 54, an 18-year resident of the building, told USA Today that her doors didn’t close automatically — and that she didn’t know whether any of the doors closed.
 Cookie Dennis, 72, a third-floor resident who has lived there for nearly three decades, told the New York Post that she also has been concerned with her safety door.